ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-settings.md

 # Configuration and settings for attached storage
 {: #storage-settings}

-This design supports the attachment of shared storage via NFS v3 only.
+This design supports the attachment of shared storage with NFS v3 only.
 NFS v4 and v4.1 aren't supported.

 The attached storage for this design is limited to the {{site.data.keyword.cloud}} storage available in the same {{site.data.keyword.cloud_notm}} data center as the vCenter Server solution.
 Additionally, all virtual disks that are stored to the datastore are thin-provisioned by default.
 {:note}